GeorgeOprian/Introduction-to-Robotics/Matrix Game/README.md

 Gameplay:

 The game logic is simple.
-You are control a dot an the screen and that dot will be followed by some others that represent the tail of the snake.
+You control a dot on the screen and that dot will be followed by some others that represent the tail of the snake.
 On the playground you have some food, represented by a single dot, if the snake eats it the size of the snake will increase by one dot.
 The main purpose of the game of the game is to eat as much food as you can, avoiding your own tail or the walls.
 You can take your snake out of the screen, but be carefull, don't hit your own tail or the walls, because this will end the game.
 If you want to play faster, you can always adjust the speed of the snake and you will gain extra points.
 If you change the field and your score will increment with 2 instead of 1.
 The main purpose of the game is to make a high score.

 How to play?